 People lose limbs or suffer orthopedic impairment for many reasons, including accidents, combat injuries, birth defects and disease.
 Health care workers who specialize in orthotics and prosthetics (O&P) help these patients regain their mobility by fitting them with artificial limbs (prostheses) and orthopedic braces (orthoses).

-- Assess the patient’s functional status, including muscle development, gait, sensory function, range of motion, joint stability and skin integrity.
+At the highest level, O&P practitioners perform a detailed assessment to determine the patient’s O&P needs and assess the patient’s functional status, including muscle development, gait, sensory function, range of motion, joint stability and skin integrity.

 - Develop a plan that addresses the patient’s needs and goals, including pain reduction, comfort, stability and mobility, as well as aesthetics.